Corpitou/Toggle-Switch-PLOS/README.md

 1. **Ensure prerequisites are installed:**
    - **Compiler and tools:** Ensure that `gcc`, `make`, and basic development tools are installed on your system.
-   - **GNU Scientific Library (GSL):** Although not strictly required, having GSL installed on your system (e.g., `gsl-config --version`) can help with debugging.
-Precompiled GSL static libraries are already included in the `LIB` directory of the project.
+   - **GNU Scientific Library (GSL):** Precompiled GSL static libraries are already included in the `LIB` directory of the project.
+However, they are precompiled with Ubuntu 24.04.1 and macos 15.1 which may not fit with your OS version.
+To avoid any potential issues, please install GSL on your system.

 2. **Clone the repository and compile:**
    ```bash